 This course will cover derivatives, integrals and their applications as well as techniques of differentiation.
 Integration and differentiation of exponential, logarithmic and trigonometric functions will also be covered.
 (Quantitative Reasoning 2 requirement; May fulfill a mathematics requirement for some science majors)

-This workshop aims to build students' academic confidence and competence, both as college learners, and as vistors to and students in London.
-This course guides students in the academic transition from high school to college, introducing students to a variety of academic skills topics: organization, time management, critical reading, academic research, essay writing, and assessment.
-The sessions draw on various learning formats - seminar, workshop, guided research task - whose forms and purposes will be clearly explained, further encouraging students to become active and reflective learners.
-The workshop will be held the first 6 weeks of the semester, meeting once a week.
+This course guides students in the academic transition from high school to college, providing the kinds of assistance that are typically available through various offices and support structures on Skidmore's campus.
+It introduces students to a variety of academic topics: organization, time management, critical reading, academic research, essay writing, and assessment.
+The sessions draw on various learning formats - seminar, workshop, guided research task – whose forms and purposes will be clearly explained, further encouraging students to become active and reflective learners.
+The workshop will be held every other week of the semester, meeting 1-2 hours a week.
 Required for all students.
 (Non-credit, graded Satisfactory/Unsatisfactory)